DataCritica/cookiecutter-data-journalism/README.md

 - Initializes a local [git](#initializa-git) repository for the purpose of managing a version control of the project.

-- Supports Linux, MacOS and Windows installation.
+- Can be configured to Linux, MacOS and Windows.

 ---